 And while in the facility, Dean was typically driven daily to an office to work on his book.

-He has enriched himself with book sales and speaking tours, and Dean spent the years since his conviction and disbarment trying to rehabilitate himself.
+And Dean spent the years since his conviction and disbarment trying to rehabilitate himself.

-And he's the quintessential boy who cried Wolf because every single Republican president since Watergate, according to Dean, has committed acts that were worse than Watergate.
+And he's the quintessential boy who cried wolf because every single Republican president since Watergate, according to Dean, has committed acts that were worse than Watergate.

 And presumably Dean's own part in the cover-up.

-President Trump is just the latest because he said the exact same thing about then President George W. Bush.
+President Trump is just the latest because he said the exact same thing about then-President George W. Bush.

 John Dean, the big witness of the week for the Democratic Party with credentials like that.

-I mean, it it is bizarre.
+I mean, it is bizarre.

 Convicted felon, disbarred lawyer who has said the exact same thing about Trump that he said about Bush that he says about every Republican president.

-Because he's going to testify and say the exact same things.
+So this is a huge get for Nadler because he's going to testify and say the exact same things.

-And yet we're going to take his word on any of this.
+And yet, we're going to take his word on any of this.

 How did fake news CNN even bother hiring this guy with that track record?